 The Pina Colada cake batter is thick and rich, making a delicately moist cake with a tender crumb.
 Even without the kiwi frosting, these babies cause immediate obsession.

-Yet top the Pina Colada Cupcakes with light creamy kiwi frosting, dotted with fresh tangy kiwi fruit and you have something truly enslaving.
+Yet top the Pina Pina Colada Cupcakes with Kiwi Frosting, dotted with fresh tangy kiwi fruit and you have something truly enslaving.

 With one bite, these seemingly innocent cupcakes will own you.